Ironing Board Tray

 Hot glue gun

-* Update: If you place a piece of heavy duty foil on the tray before adding the batting it will draw in the heat making it easier to iron out creases.
+TIP: A reader said if you place a piece of heavy duty foil on the tray before adding the batting it will draw in the heat making it easier to iron out creases.

 Sidenote: These kind of trays are so thick I would not recommend using a staple gun.